 At this time of year, the Northstar Mountain Resort is primarily geared to skiers and snowboarders but there are numerous trails for those who prefer a slower-paced outdoor adventure.
 We took the Martis Valley Trail for a couple of miles into the forests.
 We didn’t have a lot of time but managed to get out into relative wilds encountering early spring flowers, birds and chipmunks.
 There were patches of snow on the ground but for the most part, it was easy walking, crossing over a few mountain brooks and small areas of marsh.

 Photographing the towering pine trees

-Not surprisingly the landscape around Northstar is very different to the ones we are familiar with living in Maryland.
+Not surprisingly the landscape around Northstar is very different from the ones we are familiar with living in Maryland.
 The pine trees grow wider and taller here reducing the ability to take broad landscape shots and making it challenging to take a photograph that pops.
-These tall portrait views tend lessen the dramatic impact of these majestic, towering trees.
-Still the wonderful contrasts between the red pine needles, green foliage and blue skies make a striking view all the same.
+These tall portrait views tend to lessen the dramatic impact of these majestic, towering trees.
+Still, the wonderful contrasts between the red pine needles, green foliage, and blue skies make a striking view all the same.

 Our spring break adventure